threlte/threlte/apps/docs/src/examples/README.md

 ## Structure

-- **An example must be contained in itself**, meaning there cannot be any import from modules outside the example directory (exempt from this rule are npm packages).
+- **An example can only import relative modules or npm modules**, meaning there must not be any imports with path aliases (e.g. `$examples/Component.svelte`) or other path qualifiers.

 - Allowed file extensions are:
 	- .svelte
+		- Must be imported as a fully qualified path `import Component from './Component.svelte'`
 	- .ts
+		- Must be imported without an extension `import moduleName from './moduleName'`

+- All relative imports are allowed (e.g. `import moduleName from '../utils/moduleName'` or `import moduleName from './directory/moduleName'`)

 - Svelte components can have TypeScript `<script>` blocks.
 These will be preprocessed and transpiled before being loaded into a playground.

 - TypeScript files will be transpiled before being loaded into a playground.

-- The entry point to an example must be **"App.svelte"**
+- The entry point to an example must be **"App.svelte"** as all relative imports will be resolved from there.

 ## Example